Eschatologue/CM_wiki/docs/class/cleric/tempest.md

 ### Level 3: Destructive Wrath

-You can use your **:class-abl-chdiv-cleric: Channel Divinity**{ .em } to wield the power of the storm with unchecked ferocity.
-When you roll :dmg-lgtn: Lightning or :dmg-thun: Thunder damage, you can use your **:class-abl-chdiv-cleric: Channel Divinity**{ .em } to deal maximum damage, instead of rolling.
+You can use your **:ui-chdiv-cleric: Channel Divinity**{ .em } to wield the power of the storm with unchecked ferocity.
+When you roll :dmg-lgtn: Lightning or :dmg-thun: Thunder damage, you can use your **:ui-chdiv-cleric: Channel Divinity**{ .em } to deal maximum damage, instead of rolling.

 ### Level 6: Thunderous Strike